Travel to Syria in 2025: Updated Guide

 - Lebanese Side: Your passport will be stamped with an entry when you enter and exit stamp upon departure.

 - Syrian Side: Upon arrival on the Syrian side, you will be given a form to fill out, and they will stamp the form and your passport.
-No visa fees are required.
+Visa fees are now required at all borders and airports.
 If you are joining one of our tours, our tour guide will meet you and help you with the entry process.

 Practical Tips